Kuldeep425/HappyPets-1/README.md

 # Happy Pets

-Pet abandonment is a major issue thoroughout the world and we witness many pets become homeless, roaming on the streets, especially in India.
-Owners leaving their pets just like that not only creates problems for the society but also is simply animal cruelty.
-One of the reasons for this issue is non-availability of a platform which can help pet owners to find potential adopters at the right time.
-Thus, we have created a java mobile application, which will provide a seamless interface for adopting a pet as well as provide new owners for these pets.
+Pet abandonment is a significant issue throughout the world and we witness many pets become homeless, roaming on the streets, especially in India.
+Owners leaving their pets just like that not only creates problems for society but is, simply, animal cruelty.
+One of the reasons for this issue is the non-availability of a platform that can help pet owners find potential adopters at the right time.
+Thus, we have created a Java mobile application, which will provide a seamless interface for adopting as well as finding new owners for these pets.

 ## Tech Stack
 - JAVA